 But if you're a fan of Panda Security, or just looking for a cheaper way to access Hotspot Shield, Panda VPN could be worth a try.

-Once we'd tracked the product down, everything else was straightforward.
-We chose a billing frequency (1, 12 or 36 months), entered our email address, selected our preferred payment method (Panda supports cards and PayPal) and handed over our cash in the usual way.
+Once we'd tracked the product down, the rest was relatively straightforward.
+We chose a billing frequency (1, 12 or 36 months), entered our email address, and for some reason had to enter our name and postcode, too.
+Then we selected our preferred payment method (Panda supports cards and PayPal) and handed over our cash in the usual way.

 Panda emailed us an activation code and a download link.
 We grabbed the installer, entered the code when prompted, and a minute or so later, Panda Free Antivirus (along with our premium VPN) was up and running.